Orientation for outgoing BSc students

 Certain destinations have higher Bachelor 1 GPA requirements than others, so you should closely review these specific requirements before completing your application.
 This GPA prerequisite which applies to certain destinations represents the only influence that a student’s GPA has on the exchange selection process.
 Please have a look at the overview under the section “Partner Schools BSc” which indicates the minimum weighted average grade of Bachelor 1 you need in order to make a fair chance during the selection procedure.

 The reason that you chose your 3 preferred destinations plays a crucial role in the selection process.
 Therefore, we advise you to devote a sufficient amount of time to preparing your application.
-The motivation letter is part of the online application for your exchange and is the way to let us know about your reasons.

 - How will your selected destinations/schools support your personal, academical and professional goals?